rocastem_packaging

 How Rocastem Works

-Traditional aeration targets the top few percent of the soil profile.
-Rocastem changes the equation—operating at the microscopic level, it treats 90% of the root zone that mechanical tools miss.
+Traditional aeration targets only around 3% of the soil profile with each pass.
+Rocastem changes the equation, operating at the microscopic level, it treats 90% of the root zone that mechanical tools miss.
 This liquid aerator doesn’t rely on brute force.
-It activates biology to open pore spaces, stimulate root growth, and drive oxygen deep into compacted zones.
+It activates biology to open pore spaces, stimulate root growth, and allows oxygen deep into compacted zones.

 The Science Behind Rocastem’s Microbial Activation

 At its core, Rocastem is a bio-stimulant designed to amplify native microbial life.
-It contains a targeted food source for aerobic microflora, encouraging a microbial bloom that breaks down organic blockages, particularly in the critical top 40mm of the root zone where compaction, thatch, and nutrient lockup concentrate.
+It contains a targeted food source for aerobic microflora, encouraging a microbial wave that breaks down organic blockages, particularly in the critical top 25mm of the upper root zone where compaction, clogging organic matter and nutrient lockup concentrate.

-This microbial surge softens fines and debris that clog pores, making way for improved water movement and gas exchange.
-Unlike chemical surfactants, Rocastem doesn’t just pass through—it transforms the environment it touches.
+This microbial surge softens fines and plant debris that clog pore spaces, making way for improved water movement, draining the sludges and gas exchange.
+Unlike chemical surfactants, Rocastem doesn’t just pass through - it transforms the environment it touches.

 How Rocastem Improves Soil Porosity and Oxygenation

-Healthy turf depends on soil that can breathe.
-Rocastem works to restore a natural air-to-water balance, unblocking pathways that allow:
+Healthy turf depends on root zone that can breathe.
+Rocastem works to restore a natural air-to-water balance, unblocking sand or rootzone pathways that allow:

 ✅ Better water infiltration and drainage.